Civil and Environmental Engineering

 CE 6508.
 Industrial Waste Treatment.
 3 Credits.

 Types of industries, waste sources.
 Characteristics, measurements, and evaluation.
 Minimization and reuse.
 Treatment process selection, development, and design.
 Regulations, permits, standards, monitoring, and pretreatment.
-(Fall).
+(Fall, Every Year).

 CE 6509.
 Introduction to Hazardous Wastes.
 3 Credits.

-Regulations, including RCRA and Superfund.
-Transport and fate of hazardous substances.
-Elements of environmental toxicology, risk assessment, and hazard ranking.
-Monitoring, data collection, and evaluation.
-Waste minimization.
-Case histories.
-Prerequisites: CE 3520.
-(Spring).
+Regulations, including RCRA and Superfund; transport and fate of hazardous substances; elements of environmental toxicology, risk assessment, and hazard ranking; monitoring, data collection, and evaluation; waste minimization.
+Prerequisite: CE 3520.
+(Spring, Every Year).

 CE 6601.
 Open Channel Flow.
 3 Credits.